danakj/danakj.github.io/_posts/2023-01-14-trivially-relocatable.md

 https://github.com/chromium/subspace/blob/082a4b5ff09860d818f6f9cf10603b3056849c13/subspace/mem/size_of.h#L47-L93)
 for `sus::mem::data_size_of<T>()`.
-The same concept was then used in his [Rust RFC]( https://internals.rust-lang.org/t/pre-rfc-allow-array-stride-size/17933) meant to describe this same concept to Rust in order to allow Rust to relocate C++ objects.
+The same concept was then used in his [Rust RFC]( https://internals.rust-lang.org/t/pre-rfc-allow-array-stride-size/17933) meant to describe this same concept to Rust in order to allow Rust to relocate C++ objects soundly.

 We'll try and probably fail to describe it here simply.
 C++ has a concept of the size of an object, which is returned by `sizeof()`.